-We have commenced post marketing surveillance studies for both VergenixSTR and VergenixFG with our European key opinion leaders and physicians in order to generate additional clinical data that demonstrates the efficacy and superiority of our products.
-The study is intended to facilitate market adoption of our products in Europe, as well as provide additional support for the submission package to other regulatory agencies in the future.
+We have undertaken post marketing surveillance, or PMS, studies for both VergenixSTR and VergenixFG with our European key opinion leaders and physicians to generate additional clinical data that demonstrates the efficacy, safety and clinical benefit of our products.
+These PMS studies are intended to facilitate market adoption of our products in Europe, to confirm product safety and performance as well as to provide additional clinical evidence in support to regulatory filing and submission to other regulatory agencies in the future.